 2 - Really understand why

 If you didn’t understand because you were talking past each other, now there’s something to gather around.
-Your description will almost certainly contain a couple of errors, but that’s actually a good thing.
+Your description will almost certainly contain a few errors, but that’s actually a good thing.
 It makes misunderstandings visible and helps the domain expert see exactly where clarification is needed and what to focus on next.

 3 - Ask the “stupid” questions

 Let go of your pride and ask the questions you’re afraid will sound really stupid.
 Showing that kind of vulnerability can be very effective for changing the atmosphere in tense situations.
 More often than not, it also helps someone else in the room get a new idea.
-And, it might not be a stupid question at all, that’s impossible to know beforehand.
+And it might not be a stupid question at all, that’s impossible to know beforehand.

 Goldratt says it well in The Choice: “We need humble arrogance.
 Be humble to assume that one doesn't know.
-Be arrogant – have the confidence that one is capable of figuring out.”
+Be arrogant – have the confidence that one is capable of figuring it out.”

 Pippi Longstocking says something along the lines of “I’ve never tried that before, so I’m probably very good at it”, but that might be taking it a step too far.